danielrosehill/MCP-Network-CUPS/README.md

-# MCP CUPS Network Printers
+# MCP-CUPS Bridge For LAN (Networked) Printers

-An MCP server for network printing via CUPS.
+MCP server for network printing via CUPS.
 Deploy on a print server to give AI assistants remote access to network printers.
 Supports file uploads from clients, SSE transport for remote connections, and full CUPS printer management.

 > **Fork Note:** This is a fork of [mcp-printer](https://github.com/steveclarke/mcp-printer) by Stephen Clarke, adapted for network/remote printing scenarios.
 The original project focuses on local printing; this fork adds SSE transport and file upload capabilities for centralized print servers.